 I have a feeling you’ll like roasted red pepper tomato pasta and so will everyone and anyone you serve it to, including your kids if you have any.
 How do I know?
 Well, for one thing my kids, husband, and I devoured it.
 Luckily there were some leftovers because the next morning at breakfast one of my daughter’s asked if there was any left for lunch!

 Second, I posted a teaser of this creamy roasted red pepper tomato pasta on Instagram last week and received lots of likes and comments with people guessing what it was.
 (Some good guesses, including vodka sauce.
 It sort of looks like that, doesn’t it?!)

 If you love vodka sauce, this is also going to be a winner – my hubby can attest to that.
 And score for it being so much better for you!

-As a disclaimer, the recipe technically has more than 7 ingredients; however, I took the liberty of deciding that olive oil, salt, pepper, and optional herbs don’t count toward the number of ingredients because these are staple pantry items everyone should have on hand.
+As a disclaimer, the recipe technically has more than 7 ingredients; however, I took the liberty of deciding that olive oil, salt, pepper, and optional herbs don’t count toward the number of ingredients.
+After all, these are staple pantry items everyone should have on hand!
 With that said, let’s get to the recipe!

 Quick and Easy Creamy Roasted Red Pepper Tomato Pasta

 - 1 pound whole wheat pasta

 - 1/2 cup chopped sun-dried tomatoes in oil

 - 1 tablespoon minced garlic (~1 large clove)

 - 12 ounce jar roasted red peppers, drained, rinsed, and roughly chopped